Is there a relationship between nutrient density and macronutrients?

 I’m never sure where these articles will end up when I start the analysis.
 And this one is certainly interesting!

-The analysis suggests that a nutrient dense diet is typically not low in protein.
+The analysis suggests that a nutrient dense diet is typically not high in protein.
 However just focusing on increasing protein won’t necessarily lead to a nutrient dense outcome.

 We get a much better outcome when we focus on the harder-to-find micronutrients (i.e. vitamins, minerals and essential fatty acids).
 From there we can tweak the nutrient dense template to suit our goals (e.g. weight loss, diabetes control, muscle gain, athletic performance or therapeutic ketosis).